All Episodes

 Stop right there.

-I'm not this will not take away from your time.
+This will not take away from your time.

 If I have to hold you through the break, you will be able to say everything.

-This is see, I'm glad you said this because you uh you you mistakenly, it's my fault, but you mistakenly assumed because I was comparing myself to way current liberal media looks at audience.
+See, I'm glad you said this because you mistakenly, it's my fault, but you mistakenly assumed because I was comparing myself to the way current liberal media looks at audience, that I was saying that Bezos might decide to look at it the way I do.

-And I that was not my intention.
+And that was not my intention.

 I was simply trying to illustrate the difference in how I look at you in my audience and how news people look at theirs.

-I was not saying that Bezos is going to replicate me, because I don't think he's going to.
+I was not saying that Bezos is going to replicate me because I don't think he's going to.

-Now you do have Northern Virginia, you've got a lot of Republicans there.
+You've got a lot of Republicans there.

-But the audience in their view would be mostly liberal.
+But the audience, in their view, would be mostly liberal.

 I don't think they've even served that audience so much.

-Now I've got to take the break.
+Now, I've got to take the break.

-Just hang on there, Don.
+Hang on there, Don.

 Be patient.